GregDritschler/tekton-tutorial/README.md

 This task has one step that uses the [kaniko](https://github.com/GoogleContainerTools/kaniko) project to build a docker image from source and push it to a registry.

 The task requires an input resource of type `git-source` that defines where the source is located.
-Note that the resources are simply abstract arguments to the task.
+Note that a resource is simply an abstract argument to the task.
 We'll see later how it becomes bound to a PipelineResources which defines the actual resource to be used.
 This makes the task reusable with different git repositories.

 A task also can have input parameters.
 Parameters help to make a Task more reusable.
-This task accepts three optional parameters:
+This task accepts the following parameters:
 * a path to the Docker build context inside the git source
 * a path to the Dockerfile inside the build context
 * the URL of the image repository where the image should be stored